 - SOYBEAN MEAL: This is from grinding the flakes that remain after using a solvent extract to remove most of the oil from soybeans.

-- SUGAR FOODS BY-PRODUCTS: Created from grinding and mixing inedible protions derived from the preparation of sugar based food products such as candy, dried gelatin mixes and other powdered sugary food products.
+- SUGAR FOODS BY-PRODUCTS: Created from grinding and mixing inedible portions derived from the preparation of sugar based food products such as candy, dried gelatin mixes and other powdered sugary food products.
 Sugar is used solely to add sweetness to make them more palatable.
 It covers up a lot of the spoiled flavours and garbage tastes.

 - OTHER: Called fiber by the manufacturers, but just empty fillers such as, ground peanut shells, cottonseed hulls,straw ,crushed corncobs, weeds and feathers.